Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Methods

 \subsection{Classification}

-After determining the final set of corrected labels, we train our deep learning networks to determine whether the posts display depressive or suicidal sentiment.
-This ultimately is the final application of our paper.
+With a corrected label set, we train our deep neural networks to determine whether the posts display depressive or suicidal sentiment.
 Similar to the embedding process, any classifier can be used in place of the ones we tested.
-However, we aim to prove that deep neural classifiers are effective for our proposed task.
+However, we aim to prove that deep neural classifiers are effective for our proposed task, as neural networks allow for accurate representation learning to differentiate the close semantics of our two classes.

 For experimentation, we tested four deep learning algorithms: a dense neural network, a Convolutional Neural Network (CNN), a Bidirectional Long Short-Term Memory Neural Network (BiLSTM), a Gated Recurrent Unit Neural Network (GRU).
 For baselines, we evaluated three standard machine learning models: Logistic Regression (LogReg), Multinomial Naive Bayes (MNB), and a support-vector machine (SVM).